-Know Your Hard Money Lender’s Late Payment Policy in Advance
+Know Your Hard Money Lender’s Policy for Late Fix and Flip Loan Payments

 A legitimate hard money lender is not a “loan shark” who wants to see your project fail so they can pounce on your property.
-On the contrary, a legitimate hard money lender will see a fix-and-flip loan customer as a potential long-term partner whose success is in the lender’s best interest.
-Before you sign on the bottom line on a fix-and-flip loan, it’s important to know in advance what your lender’s policies are regarding late payment, and what, if any, mitigation is available to help you avoid default.
+On the contrary, the best hard money lender will see a fix and flip loan customer as a potential long-term partner whose success is in the lender’s best interest.
+Before you sign on the bottom line on a fix and flip loan, it’s important to know in advance what your lender’s policies are regarding late payment, and what, if any, mitigation is available to help you avoid default.

 - Is there a grace period before a late fee is applied?